ConnectBox/website_posts/support/support.md

 ## How do I install WordPress onto my ConnectBox (Advanced)?

 * Using the above described method, connect to your ConnectBox via SSH to get a BASH console and that your ConnectBox has internet access.
 Easiest way to do this is to connect an Ethernet cable from your router to the ConnectBox's LAN port.
 Depending on the model of ConnectBox that you have, you may need to take the case off to get to the LAN port.
+Alternatively, you can use an external USB WiFi module if it is a Realtek adapter or Railink adaptor.
+If you have problems with finding an adapter that is recognized contact Help@connectbox.org  Once the adapter is installed, you will need to use “armbian-config” as root to configure it for connection to your router.
+To connect to an access point you will need to modify the /etc/network/interfaces file and add the following lines at the end of the file.. allow-hotplug wlan1 iface wlan1 inet dhcp
+	wpa-ssid “<your local network>” wpa-psk “<your local network password>”

+Once this is completed you should be able to enter at the command line ifup wlan1 This will raise the interface and attempt to login to your router.
+Note that in the above text the quotation marks are needed but the <xxxx> is the ssid and password without the < >. you can test the internet connection by typing the  following into the command line: ping google.com it should come back with something like:
+(den08s05-in-x0e.1e100.net (2607:f8b0:400f:802::200e)) 56 data byes
+64 bytes from den 08s05-in-x0e.1e100.net (2607:f8b0:400f:802::200e): icmp_seq=1 ttl=113 time 11.1ms
+etc.

+to exit the ping enter ^C

+Once you have internet access:
 * Enter in the following commands at the console line:
   * `apt-get update`
   * `apt install -y mariadb-server`